Get to know the real Artoo Detoo

 Artoo Detoo is a sarcastic, potty-mouthed wiseacre.

 By the time we meet him in ANH he’s been through decades of wars and adventures: seriously kicking ass, seldom taking names, and getting little-to-no credit for his actions.
 Artoo is getting pretty tired of this shit—if he were capable of anger he’d be called irascible.
-Plus he’s never had a memory wipe; according to one online source, “IA spent a great deal of time in the design of the R2-series astromech droid’s personality matrix.
+Plus he’s never had a memory wipe; according to one online source, “Industrial Automation spent a great deal of time in the design of the R2-series astromech droid’s personality matrix.
 The droid was obliging, quick witted, and sincere.
 If the droid was not subjected to periodic memory wipes, it could develop a headstrong, self-reliant disposition.”*

 Consider this: only Threepio understands everything Artoo says, and being a protocol droid he’s unlikely to repeat anything impolite or impolitic.
 But I believe that pretty much any time Artoo speaks, with the exception of imparting direct, factual information, he’s emitting scathing one-liners and cheerfully ripping everyone around him a new one.
 He’s not being a jerk, and he has no ego to be egotistical about it; he’s actually very charismatic and chipper—surprisingly so considering the rough treatment he’s received throughout his service.
 Besides, he has a diehard steadfastness and loyalty toward humans, even though they rarely hold up their end of the symbiotic relationship between humans and droids.